x

 Gas masks are essential

-An often overlooked aspect of fire escape is possessing the PPE that can adequately protect you from the elements.
-If there are multiple fires, air quality can deteriorate rapidly, especially if the wind changes direction.
+Consider this: if there are multiple fires, air quality can deteriorate rapidly, especially if the wind changes direction.
 Over time, wildfires can burn and melt various materials in the immediate environment, creating toxic fumes that are dangerous to breathe in.
 Additionally, embers, smoke particles, ash, and other irritants can severely damage the eyes and other exposed areas of the face.

 MIRA Safety CM-6M Full Face Gas Mask

-For a detailed overview of the top-of-the-line gas masks available today, be sure to check out our Definitive Gas Mask Buyer’s Guide.
+For a detailed overview of all the top-of-the-line gas masks available today, be sure to check out our Definitive Gas Mask Buyer’s Guide.

 (Image Courtesy of Andrew IPC)

 Of course, no mask is complete without a filter that will allow you to breathe clean air.
 In the context of the various known and unknown chemical fumes you could be intaking, we highly recommend the NBC-77 SOF Filter.
 This is among the highest grade of CBRN filters available, with a multi-layer filtration system that is able to guard against particulates down to 0.2 microns, toxic industrial chemicals, chemical warfare agents, and even radioactive iodide.
+(NOTE: The NBC-77 SOF is NOT rated to protect the user from smoke inhalation.)

 (Image Courtesy of Blue Line Syndicate Group)

 For the easiest breathing experience, we suggest the MB-90 PAPR system.
-A powered air-purifying respirator or PAPR can increase your endurance under the toughest of conditions, and they make it possible for those with limited lung capacity to wear a mask without risking their health.
-This blower system creates a positive pressure environment inside of the mask, meaning that even if your mask’s seal is slightly compromised, the device will continue to push out the air and contaminants away from your face.
-This is easily the best field upgrade one could make for their gas mask.
+This is because a powered air-purifying respirator or PAPR can increase your endurance under the toughest of conditions, and they make it possible for those with limited lung capacity to wear a mask without risking their health.

 Fireproof Clothing